-At this time, all in-dining options are closer per State of Minnesota orders.
-Many restaurants are offering curbside pick-up and delivery.
+As of June 10th, restaurants can offer indoor seating at a limited capacity.
+Also, restaurants with outdoor seating can offer this to guests to dine at.
+As seating is limited, many restaurants are requiring reservations.
+Many restaurants are offering curbside pick-up and delivery for those who wish to continue to avoid in-person dining.
 Please refer to our COVID-19 Business Operations Changes page for information on what restaurants in the area are doing.
 Things change frequently, and we may miss some updates from time to time.
 So, we recommend you visit the website or Facebook page of the restaurants you plan to visit to find out what their current policies are.

 Some restaurants have already decided that they will not re-open their dining rooms even when allowed to do so by the state.
 Some places are opting to open only outdoor dining spaces.
 For that reason, it is important to check first before heading out, especially if the restaurant of your choice is a distance away.

 As of June 10th, all retail stores may be open for in-person shopping at a limited capacity.
 Some stores do allow in-person shopping while others are opting to not open up their stores at this time.
 Curbside pick-up and other arrangements are required for non-essential retail that has remained closed to in-person shopping.
 Most grocery stores also allow in-person shopping and rules about face coverings and capacity will vary.
 Johnson’s Foods in Grand Marais is operating as curbside pick-up only.

 These things may change at any moment and we will do our best to maintain our list of COVID-19 Business Operations Changes as they come up.
 Currently we are only keeping track of retail stores in Cook County and grocery stores in Lake County.